 The Township of Douro-Dummer is committed to providing a safe and respectful work environment for all employees.
-It is our policy to recognize the dignity and worth of each employee of our workforce and to provide for equal rights and opportunities without discrimination.
+It is our policy to recognize the dignity and worth of each member employee of our workforce and to provide for equal rights and opportunities without discrimination.
 Every employee has the right to work in an environment free of bullying, harassment and discrimination and to be treated with respect, courtesy and tact.
 The Township of Douro-Dummer will not tolerate bullying, harassment and discrimination in the workplace.
 The Township of Douro-Dummer recognizes the multicultural and diverse composition of its workforce and will not tolerate expressions of prejudice and objectionable attitudes.
+Employees may register complaints about bullying, harassment and discrimination with assurance of prompt action and without fear of reprisal.
+All complaints will be treated seriously.
+This policy establishes procedures for dealing with allegations of harassment, bullying or discrimination in circumstances where the alleged harassment occurred in or impacts the workplace.